COMPANY DIRECTORS

 Laura Ward

 Laura started dancing when she was 8 years old with Movin' for the Lord Dance Company in Greeley, directed by Cindy Lundy.
 She focused on ballet with Movin' for the Lord, and toured with their traveling company.
 They performed for multiple local church productions, and performed at Ballet Magnificat! at their summer intensive program.
 At the same time, Laura started to dance with the Conservatory of Dance in Greeley.
 There she studied ballet, pointe, lyrical, and hip-hop and competed for a year with their competition company.
 She performed with the Colorado Dance Theatre (CDT) doing The Nutcracker Ballet for 5 years, performing multiple different roles.
 She also performed in CDT's Sleeping Beauty Variations production, traveling to local schools to perform the variations and educate kids about dance.
 Laura has also performed as a dancer for multiple local theatre productions including: Oklahoma!, Pippin, Babes in Arms, Anything Goes, Once Upon a Mattress, My Fair Lady, and Brigadoon.
 Most recently, Laura performed with a local performance company, Elluminate, helping to raise money for hungry communities in Africa.
 She finally got involved with Colorado Dance Collective in January of 2018.
-She is a member of the ballet company, helps assist and teach classes, and is now the assistant director of the ballet company.
-She is thrilled to be a part of this company and to now be serving as an assistant director.
+She is a member of the ballet company, is the assistant director of the ballet company, and is now the Assistant Executive Director of the company.
+She is thrilled to be a part of this company and to now be serving as Assistant Executive Director.
 Not only does she love that CDC is an incredible company to be a part of as an adult dancer, but she loves how involved the company is in the community and that they continue to seek ways to fill needs in the dance community.

 Kat Long